abishakGupta/NDR_Calculator/README.md

 # NDR_Calculator
-A web-based calculator for normalized drug response (NDR) metric.
+A web-based calculator for the normalized drug response (NDR) metric.
 Available at: https://abishakgupta.shinyapps.io/ndr_calculator/